Kotlin/KEEP/proposals/stdlib/success-or-failure.md

   specifying return type, too, since partial type parameter specification is not currently possible in Kotlin.

 All in all, it does not seem that the costs outweigh whatever benefits it might bring.

+> Defining an even more general `Either<L, R>` type as a discriminated union between between two arbitrary types `L` and `R` and then using `typealias SuccessOrFailure<T> = Either<Throwable, T>` raises similar problems with an additional burden of designing functions for `Either` that would not needlessly pollute the namespace of functions applicable to `SuccessOrFailure`.
+We don't have sufficient motivating use-cases for having `Either` in the Kotlin Standard Library beyond theoretical desire to base `SuccessOrFailure` upon it.

 **Name for the Catching suffix**: